At Geneva Woods, we approach nutrition how we approach all health care:

 We focus on the whole person, using the bio-psycho-social model to help your find the best solutions for your unique needs.

-Our nutritionist, Kiana Holland, is not beholden to any specific way of eating (keto, paleo, vegan, GF, etc.), and is thus able to give the most current, evidence-based guidance on how to improve one’s nutrition, without bias in favor of any specific dietary dogma.
+Our nutritionist, Mariah McKee, RD, is not beholden to any specific way of eating (keto, paleo, vegan, GF, etc.), and is thus able to give the most current, evidence-based guidance on how to improve one’s nutrition, without bias in favor of any specific dietary dogma.
 She takes the time to get a picture of a person’s lifestyle, food preferences, goals, time constraints, and financial means, so that she can make recommendations that clients can incorporate into their lives without struggle or stress.

 Aside from some herbal galactagogues specifically for breastmilk supply, our office does not sell supplements, which is just one of many ways in which we aim to avoid conflicts of interest in the recommendations we make to clients.
 We also do not resell lab tests, such as for hormone levels or food allergies, so any testing recommendations we make are from third party labs who bill insurance directly for their testing.
-A Registered Dietician like Kiana can help you make a plan that works for you and your life for whatever your goals may be.
-As a Certified Personal Trainer, she can also make exercise recommendations alongside her nutrition counseling, so can truly be a one-stop-shop for those looking to optimize their health!
+A Registered Dietician like Mariah can help you make a plan that works for you and your life for whatever your goals may be.

-Kiana is in the credentialing process with all private payers, but is thus far only in network with Aetna.
-She is also enrolled in Medicaid as a provider.
+Mariah is in the credentialing process with all private payers, and will be enrolled with Medicaid as well.
+Appointments with her will be available in April, 2025.
 It should be noted that while Alaska Medicaid normally doesn’t cover nutrition therapy codes for anyone over 18, they do cover a large number of visits for pregnant recipients.
 Whether it’s for the management of gestational diabetes, or just for improving nutrient intake during pregnancy and learning lifelong health maintenance habits for afterwards, we are happy to provide nutrition care to Medicaid recipients during their pregnancies!

 Registered Dietitian Nutritionist